tctctctc/osx_server_enhancements/README.md

-# MAC OS X Web Server/PHP enhancements
+# MAC OS X Web Server/PHP enhancements (PHP v5.4.38)

 There are a lot of opinions with regard to how to get various types of open source web server and applications programming software working with OS X. A lot of these center around installing a package management service such as Homebrew or MacPorts.
 While this may be the way some folks wish to go, I am not very big on using these as they introduce unnecessary dependencies, applications and libraries that are not necessary in the day to day operation of your web server.
 My opinion is that you still have configuration you need to do even when using Homebrew or MacPorts and the systems themselves need maintenance and a degree of know how.

 My preferred method is to get down and dirty with installing things that need to be installed an nothing more.
 As such, I’ve learned to extend things on the base version of PHP that come with Mac OS X Server (Yosemite) without the need of package managing services.

-Building additional components for your OS 10.10 web server can be pretty simple if you are comfortable around a command line and following a few instructions.
+Building additional components for your OS X web server can be pretty simple if you are comfortable around a command line and following a few instructions.
 This involves just a few more commands than it would take to run a package manager and gives you a lot more control while at the same time understanding a bit more about how your software works.

 In my example, I need to accomplish a few basic tasks: